-- 4.9.2 Baily Garner LLP conducted internal surveys in December 2014 which further identified that 20% of kitchens and 38% of bathrooms were deemed old and in poor condition.
-46% of electrical installations were both old and inadequate and a further 54% of boilers contained within units were deemed old and at the end of their life. - 4.9.3 Baily Garner stated that from their experience of similar building types, it is likely that the infill between the steel cladding and the structure may have been filled and insulated with asbestos containing board material.
-Defective areas of asphalt to balconies and poor condition rear garden boundaries were also issues highlighted.
-Upgrade works, including new kitchens and bathrooms, and potentially boilers, are required for these buildings to meet Decent Home standards. - 4.9.4 A 2015 Housing Needs Survey noted that the affordable accommodation is notably smaller on average than the market housing within Eastfields Estate: while 71.2% of the market properties are 3 bedrooms in size, 75.8% of the affordable accommodation is 1 bedroom in size. - 4.10 The urban design of the Eastfields Estate is also a key issue.
-A 2015 urban design review study into the urban structure of the area found that the Estate is considered to be somewhat separated from its surroundings.
-While this accessibility is improved by the opening of Mitcham Eastfields Station in 2008, the railway line, the school grounds to the north and the extensive cemetery to the south and east act as barriers to movement to and from the existing Estate in a number of directions (notwithstanding the bus routes mentioned above).
-This increases the likelihood of more trips to be taken by car.

-4.11 This separation is exacerbated by the distinct perimeter building layout of the Estate.
-The survey also reveals a clear separation between public space of the street outside the Estate, and the more private internal space despite numerous routes through the centre of the Estate.
+- 4.10.3 a 2015 Housing Needs Survey (Document 33) noted that the affordable accommodation is notably smaller on average than the market housing within Eastfields Estate: while 71.2% of the market properties are 3 bedrooms in size, 75.8% of the affordable accommodation is 1 bedroom in size. - 4.11 The urban design of the Eastfields Estate is also a key issue.
+A 2015 urban design review study (the 2015 Study) (Document 34) into the urban structure of the area found that the Estate is considered to be somewhat separated from its surroundings.
+While this accessibility was improved by the opening of Mitcham Eastfields Station in 2008, the railway line, the school grounds to the north and the extensive cemetery to the south and east act as barriers to movement to and from the existing Estate in a number of directions (notwithstanding the bus routes mentioned above at paragraph 2.4).
+This increases the likelihood of more trips to be taken by car. - 4.12 This separation is exacerbated by the distinct perimeter building layout of the Eastfields Estate.
+The 2015 Study also reveals a clear separation between public space of the street outside the Eastfields Estate, and the more private internal space despite numerous routes through the centre of the Eastfields Estate.
 An intervisibility analysis also highlights that a large number of journeys through the area are made through areas where people are likely to feel unsafe, particularly the alleys into the areas which are not well overlooked.
-This is compounded by the fact that there are no non-residential land uses on the site at present to meet the needs of the residents of the Estate.
+This is compounded by the fact that there are no non-residential land uses on the site at present to meet the needs of the residents of the Eastfields Estate.

-Alternatives Considered
+Alternatives considered